 Other Beaches Near Seville

-Since Playa Matalascañas is perfect for sunning and swimming, but not much else, if you'd like to combine your beach visit with some more cultural activities, or if you prefer towns to beach resorts, check out the other beaches in the area.
+Matalascañas is perfect if you're simply after a good sunbathing and swimming location.
+If you'd like to combine your beach visit with some more cultural activities, or if you prefer towns to beach resorts, check out the other seaside destinations in the area.
 If you don't mind doing a bit of walking, you can head for a few miles along Matalascañas Beach and eventually end up at the more rugged beaches of Doñana National Park that border the Gulf of Cadiz.